matuteiglesias/journal/content/Business/2025-08-05_Analyzed_and_Enhanced_Communication_for_Job_Propos.md

 **🕒 20:40–20:55**
 **🏷️ Labels**: Job Proposals, Negotiation, Communication, Budget, Freelancing
 **📂 Project**: Business
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to reflect on and enhance communication strategies for job proposals and negotiations, focusing on maintaining connections, clarifying expectations, and expressing interest in future opportunities.
+The session aimed to reflect on and enhance [[communication]] strategies for job proposals and negotiations, focusing on maintaining connections, clarifying expectations, and expressing interest in future opportunities.

 ### Key Activities
 - **Considerations for Responding to Job Proposals**: Discussed key strategies for engaging with potential employers, including maintaining connections and clarifying expectations.